 Students pursuing two minors must meet the requirements of both minors.
 Courses used to satisfy the requirements of one minor can double count towards satisfying the requirements of the second minor provided that, at a minimum, 12 credit hours are not double counting.

 - ELE 212 Electric Circuits II

 - ELE 241 Electronics I

-- ELE 241L Electronics I Laboratory

-- ELE 351 Electrical Energy Conversion
+- ELE 352 Electric Machines

-Students must successfully complete a minimum of 10 credit hours as follows:
+Students must successfully complete a minimum of six credit hours in 300-level and above ELE courses.